andrefaraujo/andrefaraujo.github.io/_pages/about.md

 ## About

-I am a Software Engineer @ Google AI.
+I am a Senior Software Engineer @ Google Research.
 My current work focuses on Computer Vision, mainly on instance-level recognition/retrieval.
 I graduated with a Ph.D. from Stanford University in 2016, working on image and video retrieval, under the supervision of [Prof. Bernd Girod](http://www.stanford.edu/~bgirod).
 During my time at Stanford, I also worked on image classification and compression.